huaweicloud/terraform-provider-huaweicloud/docs/data-sources/vpc_subnet_ids.md

 The following arguments are supported:

 * `region` - (Optional) The region in which to obtain the subnet ids.
-If omitted, the provider-level region will work as default.
+If omitted, the provider-level region will be used.

 * `vpc_id` (Required) - Specifies the VPC ID used as the query filter.